http://www.wistv.com/Global/story.asp?S=7023619

 astragalus flavonid and total astragalin composition as main

 component for treating cardiac and cerebral vascular diseases.
-The

-astragalus flavonid and total astragalin composition contains
+The astragalus flavonid and total astragalin composition

-sowthistle-leaf ixeris flavonid and saponin, general peony
+and sowthistle-leaf ixeris flavonid and saponin, general peony

 glycosideor, or seabuckthorn flavonid in 1-99 wt%, and is

-compounded with pharmaceutically acceptable supplementary material
+compounded with pharmaceutically acceptable supplementary

-to prepare pharmaceutically acceptable preparations.
-The medicine
+material to prepare pharmaceutically acceptable preparations.

-cardiac and cerebral vascular diseases, senile dementia, and other
+treating cardiac and cerebral vascular diseases, senile

 Composition containing effective parts of astragalus root